Principal Portfolio Construction StrategiesSM

-Not having enough money for retirement is the top financial concern for two-thirds of Americans.3 See how a multi-discipline approach can help.
+Not having enough money for retirement is the top financial concern for almost 60 percent of Americans.1 See how a multidiscipline approach can help.

-At a 2% inflation rate, $100,000 of income today would be worth only about $67,300 after 20 years.
+At a 2 percent inflation rate, $100,000 of income today would be worth only about $67,300 after 20 years.
 Help address inflation concerns with multiple real asset classes.

-Volatility can cost investors money–and time.
-Alternative strategies seeks to help manage volatility and provide downside protection.
+Volatility can cost investors money—and time.
+Alternative strategies seek to help manage volatility and provide downside protection.